 Due diligence and implementation processes for slavery and human trafficking

-As part of our initiative to identify and mitigate risk (including in relation to that of human trafficking and slavery) we operate a range of policies and procedures appropriate to CDEnviro.
+As part of our initiative to identify and mitigate risk (including in relation to that of human trafficking and slavery) we operate a range of policies and procedures appropriate to CDE.
 These include the policies and procedures in the following areas:

 - Third party provider and outsourcing;

 - Whistleblowing; and

 - Anti-money laundering, bribery and financial crime.

 CDE also articulates a series of employee rights and benefits available to employees in the employee handbooks and individual contracts of employment for each member of staff.

 CDE operates an HR department led by the Talent & Organisational Development Director, and is audited annually for ISO and Achilles Verify.
 This department and managers have reporting responsibilities to senior management and the board of directors within CDE.
 CDE uses the services of PWC as the external auditor and CDE’s audited staff receive quarterly update reports from the external auditors and the internal auditors.
 A combination of these procedures and functions operates to help identify, assess and monitor potential risk areas in our supply chains and mitigate the risk of slavery and human trafficking occurring in our supply chains.